fhstp/SoniControl/README.md

 ## License

-This project is licensed under the GNU General Public License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License - see the [LICENSE.md](LICENSE.md) file for details.
+Please also see the [Superpowered license](Superpowered_license.md).

 ## Acknowledgments